rayuron/kubeflow-pipelines-deploy-action/README.md

 ### Parameters

-The "required" parameters must be set in your GitHub Actions yaml.

 | key                       | value                   | default   | required | description                                                                                                                  |
 | :------------------------ | ----------------------- | --------- | -------- | ---------------------------------------------------------------------------------------------------------------------------- |
 | kubeflow_url              | url string              |           | True     | The endpoint where your Kubeflow UI is running.                                                                              |